a-pavco/ant_simulation/README.md

 # ant_simulation
-Diploma thesis - Ant simulation
+Master thesis - Ant simulation

 The goal is to plausibly simulate and control a walking ant.
 Implemented using Gazebo 9, ROS and catkin.